 - The trailer for High School High starts by playing Gangster Paradise, then has the teacher protagonist abruptly changing channels on his car radio, showing it to be a parody of Save Our Students movies.

 - Mad Max: Fury Road.
-As Immortan Joe sets off with his entire army after Furiosa, the music is shown to be coming from a vehicle built solely to house a team of drummers, a colossal set of speakers and a guitarist called the Doof Warrior blasting heavy metal to further psych up his Warboys.
+As Immortan Joe sets off with his entire army after Furiosa, the music is shown to be coming from a vehicle built solely to house a team of drummers, a colossal set of speakers and a guitarist called the Doof Warrior blasting heavy metal to further psych up his Warboys...with a flamethrower guitar.

-- Kingsman: The Secret Service.
-We think we're seeing the end credits start to roll over a background of a cassette tape playing the end song.
-The camera then zooms out to reveal it's just an iPad app playing the music, which the hero's abusive step-dad tells the mum to "turn that shit off".
+- When we think we're seeing the end credits start to roll over a background of a cassette tape playing the end song, the camera then zooms out to reveal it's just an iPad app playing the music, after which Eggsy's abusive step-dad tells the mum to "turn that shit off".

 - In Artemis Fowl - The Lost Colony, Minerva notices the fitting soundtrack of the scene when Billy Kong is about to kill Soto, but immediately remarks that there is no soundtrack in Real Life.
 Turns out Billy's cell phone has the torero song of Carmen as its ringtone...

 - In Freshman, one of the special powers of vampires is that they get their own personal soundtrack that plays whenever they're nearby.
 At one point, Tabitha comments that she downloaded hers off the internet.

 - The novelization to Labyrinth says that Sarah can hear the background music in-universe.